Skip to content

 Can I use SeoulSheets as a day-by-day itinerary?+

 Yes.
-Use it to shortlist rows by neighborhood, food type, transit fit, and backup value, then copy the best rows into a day-by-day plan.
+Filter the curated entries by neighborhood, food type, transit fit, and backup value, then use the best matches to shape a day-by-day plan.

 Is this better than a generic travel planner?+

 For Seoul, usually yes.
-The value is not the spreadsheet format alone; it is the Seoul-specific rows, Korean map links, categories, and local planning caveats.
+The value is the researched Seoul entries, Korean map links, categories, and local caveats already inside—not the spreadsheet format itself.